Renzo Rossellini (producer): Death of Roberto and birth of Gaumont Italy

-In 1978, due to the Aldo Moro Kidnapping, he is accused by the media to have foretold the kidnapping, live on Radio Città Futura, some two hours before it actually happened.
+In 1978, due to the Aldo Moro Kidnapping, he was accused by the media to have foretold the kidnapping live on Radio Città Futura two hours before it actually happened.
 Rossellini explained that, on the morning of the kidnapping while reviewing and commenting the press, he just advanced an inductive political hypothesis.
 He pointed out that, on the day in which the Italian Democratic Christian party was forming a government with the explicit back up of the Italian Communist Party, this new event would most certainly lead to an attack from the Red Brigades.

-In January 1979, a neofascist commando from the Nuclei Armati Rivoluzionari, assaults with automatic rifles and guns the headquarters of Radio Città Futura, wounding five women and setting fire to their offices and transmitters.
+In January 1979, a neofascist commando from the Nuclei Armati Rivoluzionari assaulted with automatic rifles and gunned the headquarters of Radio Città Futura, wounding five women and setting fire to their offices and transmitters.
 This happened just as Renzo finished reading the morning press news.

-During his seven years as president of Gaumont Italy, he produced and distributed more than 100 movies, bringing some freshness to the Italian movie industry.
+During his seven years as president of Gaumont Italy, he produced and distributed more than 100 movies.

-He produced a few movies with a number of established and distinguished Italian directors like Federico Fellini, Mario Monicelli, Liliana Cavani, Marco Ferreri, Lina Wertmüller, Carlo Lizzani, Francesco Rosi, Michelangelo Antonioni and Marco Bellocchio.
-He also promotes new younger talents, such as Nanni Moretti.
-He encourages TV directors to try wide screen movies, as with Gianni Amelio.
+He produced a few movies with a number of established Italian directors like Federico Fellini, Mario Monicelli, Liliana Cavani, Marco Ferreri, Lina Wertmüller, Carlo Lizzani, Francesco Rosi, Michelangelo Antonioni and Marco Bellocchio.
+He also promoted new younger talents, such as Nanni Moretti.
+He encouraged TV directors to try wide screen movies, as with Gianni Amelio.
 In 1984, he produced Francesca Comencini's first movie.

-Following the example of the French Gaumont, he builds a company encompassing movie industry's three main branches: production, distribution, and theaters.
-From 1979, with the help of French funds, Rossellini buys a part of ECI (Esercizi Cinematografici Italiani), the Italian State-owned movie theaters company, which was on the verge of bankruptcy.
+Following the example of the French Gaumont, he built a company encompassing the movie industry's three main branches: production, distribution, and theaters.
+From 1979, with the help of French funds, Rossellini bought a part of ECI (Esercizi Cinematografici Italiani), the Italian State-owned movie theater company, which was on the verge of bankruptcy.

-In 1980, while arguing about a new rise in ticket prices favored by Italian movie distributors, Rossellini proposes instead to increase the number of spectators, through introducing discounted prices for youth and elderly people, to the introduction of multiplex theaters, like in France and the United States.
-The facts follow the words, although much slower.
-During Rossellini's leadership of Gaumont Italy, in autumn 1982, the historical Fiamma theatre, in the center of Rome, is split in two screens of 800 and 250 seats respectively.
-Restructuring of the Odeon theater in Milan, another historical building, into eight screens proves to be much more difficult and lengthy.
-It begins in 1980 but will complete six years later, three years after Rossellini's resignation as president of Gaumont Italy.
+In 1980, while arguing about a new rise in ticket prices favored by Italian movie distributors, Rossellini proposed instead to increase the number of spectators through introducing discounted prices for youth and elderly people to the introduction of multiplex theaters, like in France and the United States.
+During Rossellini's leadership of Gaumont Italy, in autumn of 1982, the historical Fiamma theatre was split in two screens of 800 and 250 seats respectively.
+Restructuring of the Odeon theater in Milan into eight screens proved to be much more difficult and lengthy.
+It began in 1980 and was completed six years later, three years after Rossellini's resignation as president of Gaumont Italy.

 Another noteworthy Rossellini's initiative was the creation of the Gaumont Film School in 1981.
 Notable alumni include directors Daniele Luchetti, Carlo Carlei, Antonello Grimaldi, as well as producer Domenico Procacci.